For the Term of His Natural Life (miniseries): Production

 The mini-series was based on the original serialised version of the novel For the Term of His Natural Life, which meant it featured scenes of Rufus Dawes in the Australian Gold Rush and a happy ending where Dawes is reunited with Sylvia.

 The mini series was a passion project for Patricia Payne, who had wanted to adapt the novel since she read it in high school.
+She had been an assistant to Harry Wren, then moved to the US and Canada where she had worked as a casting agent, writer and producer.

+Payne spent several years raising the budget, which almost entirely consisted of private investment raised through Filmco rather than pre-sales.
+(Payne estimated there were 147 investors arranged by Filmco, attracted by tax conessions.
+The Australian Film Commission contributed to script development.
+It was the highest budget ever for an Australian mini-series.

-She spent eight years raising the $6.5 million budget, which consisted of private investment.
-Payne's co producer was Wilton Schiller, an American with extensive TV experience.
+Payne's co producer was Wilton Schiller, an American with extensive TV experience, who was her husband.
 Shooting began before the series had been sold to an Australian network.

+Filming began in October 1981.
 It was shot partly in Adelaide, Victor Harbor, Macquarie Harbour and Port Arthur.

+The series was an early lead role for Colin Friels who had made only two films, Hoodwink and Monkey Grip.

 An interactive app based on the mini series was released in 2012.

 Release

+The show sold to Channel Nine for $900,000.

+Ratings

 It was a ratings success.
 It was the eleventh highest rated Australian mini series on Sydney television between 1978 and 2000, with a rating of 37.
 It was the third highest on Melbourne television during that period with a rating of 45.
+Another account gave its share at 40%.

+Critical

+The Sun Herald called it "a disappointment.
+It's glossy and expensive looking with good sets and costuming but the pace lags at times and there's a sense of unevenness about it."

+The Age said it was "a highly watchable chunk of television."

+The film was one of four movies made by Filmco that were part of a legal action in 1985.
+A judge ordered eight Sydney stockbrokers to repay at least $615,000 to which they borrowed in 1981 to finance four films by Filmco: Early Frost (budget $1 million), The Dark Room ($1.1 million), For the Term of His Natural Life ($4 million) and A Dangerous Summer ($2.9 million).
+The films were not box office successes and the stock brokers refused to repay the loans when they matured in November 1983.

+United Kingdom release

 It aired in the United Kingdom in 1985, where the Guardian headlined its review "fair stinkum".

+Soundtrack albums

+The music score for this series by Simon Walker was released as soundtrack albums in 1988 by 1M1 Records (1M1CD1001) and in 2019 by Dragon's Domain Records (DDR661).